thermionicemission/Capacitor-Adaptors/README.txt

 The large board uses a 2512 surface mount 0 ohm jumper such as a Vishay/Dale CRCW25120000Z0EH.

-The small board uses a ---
+The small board uses a 0805 surface mount 0 ohm jumper such as a Vishay/Dale CRCW08050000Z0EAC.

+***Future Additions***

+I would like to make a video demonstrating these boards.
+When I have, a link to it will appear here.